 Students in the International Program are essentially responsible for their own basic health concerns and daily medications.
-However, staff members are always present and will monitor the students' health needs.
+However, staff members are always present and can assist with students' health needs.
 Medications and health supplies remain with each student during May Weekend and June Intensive Week as good practice for tour.
 Students who feel ill or suffer a minor injury need to approach a staff member so they can receive the help they need.
 Staff will ensure that the student gets the care they need immediately.

 To review official health policies, please see Appendix A: Essential Student/Parent Information.
+Tour participants will receive detailed information on our protocols for maintaining a healthy tour in a separate document.